elatov/elatov.github.io/_posts/2012-10-22-setup-fedora-17-with-nvidia-geforce-6200-to-connect-to-a-tv-and-function-as-an-xbmc-media-center.md

 >
 > The default is platform-specific.
 On platforms with a native text mode (such as PC BIOS platforms), the default is ‘text’.
 Otherwise the default may be ‘auto’ or a specific video mode.
 >
-> This variable is often set by &#8220;GRUB\_GFXPAYLOAD\_LINUX&#8221;
+> This variable is often set by "GRUB\_GFXPAYLOAD\_LINUX"

 I then ran across <a href="https://help.ubuntu.com/community/ChangeTTYResolution" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://help.ubuntu.com/community/ChangeTTYResolution']);">ChangeTTYResolution</a>.
 From that article:

 > 1. Karmic Koala has switched to GRUB 2, and now the settings can be found in the file /etc/default/grub
 > 2. Resolutions available to GRUB 2 can be displayed by typing vbeinfo in the GRUB 2 command line.
-The command line is accessed by typing &#8220;c&#8221; when the main GRUB 2 menu screen is displayed.
+The command line is accessed by typing "c" when the main GRUB 2 menu screen is displayed.
 (Hold the left shift key pressed before ubuntu loads to access it)
 > 3. Open /etc/default/grub with your text editor with root privilege.
 Add the following new line using your preferred resolution-depth from the list that vbeinfo gave you.
 It should be like this if you have a 1280&#215;800 screen:
 >
 >         GRUB_GFXPAYLOAD_LINUX=1280x800
 >
 >
 > 4. Save the file and exit.
-(If you can&#8217;t save the file you haven&#8217;t opened it as root, go back and execute gksudo gedit /etc/default/grub providing your password.)
+(If you can't save the file you haven't opened it as root, go back and execute gksudo gedit /etc/default/grub providing your password.)
 >
 > 5. Execute the command
 >